seaweediman/tp/docs/UserGuide.md

 ### Feature: Candidate Management

-Manage a list of people who are candidates for your company, with the simple instructions below!
+Manage a list of candidates for your company, with the simple instructions below!
 Each candidate is uniquely identified by the same name, email and phone number.
-Different candidates can have the same name as along as the name, email and phone are not all the same!
+Different candidates can have the same name as along as the name, email and phone are not all the same.
 #### Table of Inputs for Candidate Management

 | Parameter | Examples | Conditions |